bradyumgproject/UMG_Project/README.md

 ## 2: Build the database

-To build the database, I spun up a Postgres RDS instance.
-From there, I used DBeaver to create the tables and import the CSV data.
+To build the database, I spun up a Postgres RDS instance as it is the database management system I am most comfortable with and works great for analysis.
+From there, I used DBeaver as my SQL editor to create the tables and import the CSV data.
 For that specific code,see [Backend/Database/SQL Scripts/audisense-db-setup.sql](https://github.com/bradyumgproject/UMG_Project/blob/main/UMG_Project/Backend/Database/SQL%20Scripts/audisense-db-setup.sql).
 Below are sample rows from each table and the ERD to give an idea of what the database looks like:

 ### Artists Table